 Enhancement of the educational experience through placement of the student with a cooperating agency, business, or institution.
-The nature of the assignment, number of credits, and evaluation procedure to be stipulated in a statement of agreement involving the student, the supervisor, and the academic advisor.
-No more than four credits may be earned in one semester.
-Consent of chair required.
-May be repeated up to eight credits.
+The nature of the assignment, number of credits, and evaluation procedure to be stipulated in a statement of agreement involving the student may be earned in one semester.
+Consent of c t, the supervisor, and the acad lemic advisor.
+No more the nan four credits roquirous may co roposito 2024-2025 Academic Catalog 434 rev. June 2024